myfriendtae/global-population-analysis/README.md

 # Population Analysis with MS Power BI

-This page shows my project that analyses data by using Microsoft(MS) Power BI.

 Power BI Desktop consists of the three parts: data preparation (query editor), data modeling (relationship view and data view) and data visualisation (report view).
 The project will cover all of the aspects provided by MS Power BI.

 ## Data Preparation